tmac12/supabase-angular/README.md

 - [ ] Share calendar with other contacts
 - [ ] Create a logo
 - [ ] Get only current months events
+- [ ] Move accountService on a shared component